The “To do” lists were long. Our marketing department was brainstorming, designing, talking and discussing. What do we really need?

 With the project management tool GEDYS IntraWare Project, projects can be planned and implemented without stress.
 Deadlines can be set and tasks can be distributed.

-With the Marketing Module, customers and interested parties can be informed and invited about the upcoming event as part of the telephone acquisition.
+With CRM in Marketing, customers and interested parties can be informed and invited about the upcoming event as part of the telephone acquisition.

 Through individual campaign steps, the Cockpit campaign provides transparency about progress and achievement of goals.